 For the Adventure Seeker: AspenIf you’re looking to hit the slopes for a fun, fast-paced bachelor party, you really can’t go wrong heading out west.
-However, there is one particular Colorado destination that seems to stand out the most for me, and that’s Aspen.
-I know, I know, the word Aspen immediately makes people think wealth and pretentiousness.
-Not to say that those things aren’t present, but Aspen also offers its visitors so much more than that.
+However, there is one particular Colorado destination that seems to stand out the most, and that’s Aspen.
 Rent a cabin or stay at one of the famous ski-in/ski-out resorts with a bunch of your buddies and immerse yourself in Aspen’s cool, laid-back environment.
 The Apres-ski conditions don’t get much better either.
-Fire pits, hot tubs, live music and great food amongst other things are available at your fingertips around every corner.
+Fire pits, hot tubs, live music and great food among other things are available at your fingertips around every corner.
 960 1280

-For the Sea Lover: Yacht WeekPerhaps the ultimate bachelor party destination isn’t just one destination at all.
-Maybe, it’s a choice between several awe-inspiring European countries, known simply as Yacht Week.
-Throughout the summer, friends get together for the perfect “marriage” of partying and sailing through picturesque landscapes on the high seas.
+For the Sea Lover: Yacht WeekPerhaps the ultimate bachelor party destination isn’t just one destination at all, visit several awe-inspiring European countries through Yacht Week.
 Bachelors get to choose which route they’d like to cruise, with special offers including trips around Croatia, Greece, Italy, Turkey, the British Virgin Islands and Thailand.
 And don’t forget to sign up well in advance; the different countries only have a limited number of yachts permitted per route, per week.
 960 1280

 For the Night Life Enthusiast: MiamiWith its awesome oceanfront views, amazing food, easy access to some of the country's best sports, and 24-hour club scene, Miami’s South Beach has all the features of an ultimate bachelor fest.
 The restaurant scene is teeming with superstars like the 10,000-square-foot penthouse Juvia and the Florida outposts of New York City icons like Scarpetta and The Dutch.
 Not-to-miss party spots include Nikki Beach Club by day and LIV by night.
 960 1280